 "The work you have done has freed up my team to do their jobs.
 I now have clean reports and importantly happy Sales Managers."

-Global group approach xlteq to streamline, centralise and develop their sales reporting process
+Global specialises in prepaid corporate services, Edenred, approach Xlteq to streamline, centralise and develop their sales reporting process.

 Our client operates in the Employee Benefits marketplace.
 They offer services to all sizes of organisation and operate multi product sales.
 They have a number of sales teams working within different areas both geographically and product mix.
 Each team utilise different computer systems for keeping track of the sales across each groups of products.